Why car dealer isn’t honoring internet price

 Dealerships that don’t Honor Car Internet Price

-They are not all the same but if you’ve shopped the internet long enough you’ve come across a dealership that isn’t honoring internet price listed on either their own website or another ad site like cars.com.
+They are not all the same but if you’ve shopped the internet long enough you’ve come across a dealership or dealer price that isn’t honoring internet price that is listed on either their own website or another car site like cars.com.

 Ever hear of it?